higayasuo/canister-manager/README.md

   - Internet Identity: `https://identity.ic0.app`

 - For local development (`dfxNetwork: 'local'`):
-  - Supports Chrome's localhost subdomains
+  - Chrome: Supports localhost subdomains (`http://<canister-id>.localhost:4943`)
-  - Falls back to query parameter URLs for other browsers
+  - Other browsers: Falls back to query parameter URLs
-  - Customizable ports for replica, canister, and Internet Identity
-  - Expo development server support for mobile app testing
+  - Smartphone access: Requires SSL configuration with custom ports

+#### Port Configuration

+- `replicaPort` (default: 4943): Required for local development
+- `canisterPort` (default: 14943): Only needed for smartphone access via SSL
+- `internetIdentityPort` (default: 24943): Only needed for smartphone access via SSL

+When developing locally with Chrome, you only need to specify the `replicaPort`.
+The other ports are only required when you need to access the local development server from a smartphone.

 #### SSL Configuration for Local Development